 Figure 1.
 Cumulative weekly number of disease episodes of invasive pneumococcal disease due to any of the seven serotypes (4, 6B, 9V, 14, 18C, 19F and 23F) in PCV7: children <5 years of age in South Africa, from 2012 to date.
 Viable isolates and those serotyped using molecular techniques included.
+Most recent case counts may be underestimated due to operational delays (see table 1).

 Figure 2.
 Cumulative weekly number of disease episodes of invasive pneumococcal disease due to any of the six additional (1, 3, 5, 6A, 7F, 19A) serotypes in PCV13 but not in PCV7: children <5 years of age in South Africa, from 2012 to date.
 Viable isolates and those serotyped using molecular techniques included.
-(Note: There is reported cross protection between 6A and 6B which is included in PCV75)
+(Note: There is reported cross protection between 6A and 6B which is included in PCV75).
+Most recent case counts may be underestimated due to operational delays (see table 1).

 Figure 3.
 Cumulative weekly number of disease episodes of invasive pneumococcal disease due to any of the serotypes not in PCV13: children <5 years of age in South Africa, from 2012 to date.
 Viable isolates and those serotyped using molecular techniques included.
+Most recent case counts may be underestimated due to operational delays (see table 1).

 Figure 4.
 Cumulative weekly number of disease episodes of invasive pneumococcal disease due to any of the seven serotypes (4, 6B, 9V, 14, 18C, 19F and 23F) in PCV7: individuals ≥5 years of age in South Africa, from 2012 to date.
 Viable isolates and those serotyped using molecular techniques included.
+Most recent case counts may be underestimated due to operational delays (see table 1).

 Figure 5: Cumulative weekly number of disease episodes of invasive pneumococcal disease due to any of the six additional (1, 3, 5, 6A, 7F, 19A) serotypes in PCV13 but not in PCV7: individuals ≥5 years of age in South Africa, from 2012 to date.
-Viable isolates and those serotyped using molecular techniques included (Note: There is reported cross protection between 6A and 6B which is included in PCV75)
+Viable isolates and those serotyped using molecular techniques included (Note: There is reported cross protection between 6A and 6B which is included in PCV75).
+Most recent case counts may be underestimated due to operational delays (see table 1).

 Figure 6.
 Cumulative weekly number of disease episodes of invasive pneumococcal disease due to any of the serotypes not in PCV13: individuals ≥5 years of age in South Africa, from 2012 to date.
 Viable isolates and those serotyped using molecular techniques included.
+Most recent case counts may be underestimated due to operational delays (see table 1).